Search continues for boater missing in Ohio River

 Crews responded to a call around 6:30 p.m. reporting a boat taking on water with two people in distress near the McAlpine Locks and Dam.
 Louisville Fire & Rescue, Clarksville and New Albany all launched rescue boats.

-Officials say that the boat entered a restricted area past the 2nd Street Bridge last night just after 6.
+Officials say that the boat entered a restricted area past the 2nd Street Bridge just after 6 p.m. on July 1.
 Indiana Conservation Officer Jim Schreck says 26-year-old Donald Watson was operating the boat when its motor apparently malfunctioned.

 That's when Watson and his 28-year-old passenger, Levell Washington of Jeffersonville, Indiana, were thrown overboard and swept through the McAlpine Locks and Dam.

-Firefighters from Clarksville rescued Washington after he called for help on his cellphone while in the water, but Watson is still missing.
+Firefighters from Clarksville rescued Washington after he called for help on his cellphone while in the water.

 "His phone, he held on to it, stuck it in his pocket," Schreck said.
 "As they were sucked through the dam, miraculously his phone still worked.
 It was soaked.
 It still works to this day actually.
 He made another call as he was floating in the water, called 911 again and summoned help.
 Rescuers came and got him out."